 The disc label on your computer can be Drive 0, Drive 1, etc. Don’t let that confuse you.
 You will recognize your disk by size in GB (Total size).

 If you have an HDD, it’s shown here.
-Anyway, commonly, the size of the HDD is much more than SSD.
+Anyway, the HDD size is commonly much larger than SSD.

 Wait for the Windows installation to finish.
 It’s normal for the PC to restart once or twice during OS installation.